Skip to main content

 Pests

-In areas where severe termite or insect infestation problems exist (see termite infestation map), wood frames should either be treated or should be constructed with wood that is naturally insect- and rot-resistant.
-Shims and bucks should be pressure-treated.
-Since some pressure treatment increases the moisture content of framing, the use of material that is kiln dried after treatment is suggested to control shrinkage.
+In areas where severe termite or insect infestation problems exist (see Figure 1, a termite infestation map), wood frames, shims, and bucks should either be pressure-treated or should be constructed with wood that is naturally insect- and rot-resistant.
+Since some pressure treatment increases the moisture content of framing, the use of material that is kiln dried after treatment is duggested to control shrinkage.
+Metal doors are recommended.
+PVC trim should be used (FEMA P-762 2009).

 • Use solid-core doors where possible.
 Solid-core doors are more durable and do not have hidden recessed areas or cavities that could harbor pests.